Value-added tax (VAT)

-- 5% for certain health services, for the sale of food herbs, and for certain transport services on sea, lake, and river and lake.
+- 5% for certain health services, for the sale of food herbs, and for certain transport services on seas, lakes, and rivers.

 - 10% for electric power supplies for listed uses and listed drugs.

-Intra-Community supplies and exports are exempt from VAT.
+Intra-Community supplies and exports are exempt from VAT under certain conditions.